Bedroom to Billboard: How to Make an Affordable At-Home Recording Studio

 Headphones

-When recording, it’s best to use studio headphones rather than consumer models like Beats or AirPods.
+When recording, it’s best to use studio headphones rather than Beats or AirPods.
 Studio headphones are designed to give you a flat, accurate sound without added bass or coloration.
 This helps you hear your vocals more clearly and ensures your mix translates well outside the studio.

-If you’re on a strict budget, the Behringer HPM1100 is a solid entry point.
-If you can spend a little more, the Audio-Technica ATH-M20 provides excellent clarity and durability for the price.
+The Behringer HPM1100 is a solid entry point.
+If you can spend a little more, the Audio-Technica ATH-M20 provides excellent clarity and durability.

 Behringer HPM1100